dougle/DSTIKEos/README.md

 DSTIKEos provides configuration, state, display, and wifi with an events based programming approach.

-The intention for this framework is to boot the watch, load configuration, connect to wifi and then loop through configured event handlers.
+The intention for this framework is to boot the watch, load configuration, connect to wifi and then loop through configured event handlers, performing functions defined by modules.

 #### Future features
 * Modular, plugin-like structure so that watch owners can download include/exclude modules that they require.